-nodefile This is the name of a file containing the names of the nodes which are members of this nodepool.

-parent This is used to indicate which nodepool is the logical parent.
+- nodefile This is the name of a file containing the names of the nodes which are members of this nodepool.
+If the file name ends with suffix .regex then the content is instead expected to be a regular expression which is employed to match nodes comprising the members of the nodepool. - parent This is used to indicate which nodepool is the logical parent.
 Any nodepool without a parent is considered a top-level nodepool.